arubertoson/edon/docs/FEATURE_REQUEST_SNAP_TO_GRID.md

   - `NodeItem.itemChange`: Add logic for `ItemPositionChange` to snap the new position to the grid.
 - `src/edon_ui/theme.py`:
   - Add a constant for grid size.
-- (Optional) `GraphUIManager` or other code that moves nodes programmatically should also use the grid.
+- (Optional) `GraphController` or other code that moves nodes programmatically should also use the grid.

 ## Example Implementation